ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

    1. On the left pane, under **Networking**, click on **Routes**
    2. Select Project: **istio-system** from the top bar
    3. Click the URL(Location) next to **grafana**
-   4. Log into OpenShift and allow the requested permissions to see the Grafana dashboard.
+   4. Log into {{site.data.keyword.openshiftshort}} and allow the requested permissions to see the Grafana dashboard.
 2. Click the **Dashboard** menu in the left navigation panel, select the **Manage** tab, then **istio** and **Istio Service Dashboard**.
 3. Select `productpage.bookinfo.svc.cluster.local` in the **Service** drop down.
 4. Go to your {{site.data.keyword.cloud-shell_notm}} tab/window and generate a small load to the app by sending traffic to the Ingress host location you set in the last section.